 |New Zealand Certificate in Construction Trade Skills (Carpentry strand) (DE)||Fees may apply to international students|

 |Received all year|

 |Christchurch - Ensors Road, SIT|

 Gain in-demand carpentry skills and apply your learning in the real world with regular work experience on actual construction projects

 Dual Enrolment programmes are FREE if you're in Years 11, 12 or 13 and a great way to earn NCEA credits and get a feel for tertiary study, while you’re still at school.

 This programme will equip you with a wide range of practical skills as well as an understanding of carpentry theory, calculations, quantities, drawing, communication skills and related studies.
-You'll also learn about tools, machines and timber, plus the construction of single and two storey residential buildings and light commercial buildings.
+You will also learn about tools, machines and timber, plus the construction of single and two story residential buildings and light commercial buildings.